 Pleasantview Funeral Home & Cemetery

-Pleasantview Funeral Home & Cemetery Pleasantview Funeral Home and Cemetery is open 7 days a week, and available by phone 24/7.
+Pleasantview Funeral Home & Cemetery Pleasantview Funeral Home & Cemetery is proudly Canadian owned and operated.
+We are open 7 days a week, and available by phone 24/7.

 Pleasantview Funeral Home and Cemetery offers modern decor, comfortable visitation suites, a full service chapel, beautiful reception lounge and all the conveniences needed to provide comfort and quality service to our families.
 Come visit 50 acres of beautiful landscape and immaculately manicured gardens.
 Our mature trees and tranquil pond, complete with swans, attract local wildlife and help to create the peaceful atmosphere of Pleasantview, ideally suited for embracing fond remembrances of departed loved ones.